Xqhare/neith/README.md

 - '.neithdb' is just '.json' making moving databases feasable
 - lovingly handcrafted, no AI code!
 - now with the v2 backend!
 And as 2 is twice as big as 1, it clearly is faster by the same factor!
-- minimal dependencies (2 to be precise, chrono for timekeeping and json for json stuff)
+- minimal dependencies (2 to be precise, chrono for timekeeping and json because my own json parser hasn't been written yet)
 - ram-mode, where absolutely nothing is written to disk
-- toggleable history table of all interactions with Neith
+- toggleable history table of all interactions with Neith with their compute time!
 - All CRUD operations
 - Logical chaining of conditions
 - ACID compliance
 - uses its own sql-like query langauge, Nql or NeithQueryLanguage
-- convenience functions for the max, min entry of a column and length of a table!
+- convenience functions for the max or min entry of a column and length of a table!
-- surprisingly Neith does not require that much more code than most other db implementations
+- surprisingly Neith does not require that much more boilerplate code than most other db implementations
 - Toggleable autosave to disk
 - Transform a ram-only database into a normal one, and save its contents
+- Single threaded for the nostalgic feel

 ## Roadmap